styfle/packagephobia/CONTRIBUTING.md

 ### Redis

-You will need to run `redis` either locally or in the cloud such as [redis labs](https://redislabs.com).
+You will need to run `redis` either locally or in the cloud such as [upstash.com](https://upstash.com/?ref=packagephobia).

 If you have docker, you can get started quickly with the following command.